Public Use Policy for Southern Wisconsin Bird Alliance Lands

 Hillside Prairie:

-As a requirement of receiving Knowles Nelson Stewardship funds to help purchase the land, this property is open to public hunting during regulated Wisconsin DNR seasons.
+As a requirement of receiving Knowles Nelson Stewardship funds to help purchase the land, this property is open to public hunting during regulated Wisconsin DNR seasons (hunting dogs are permitted during applicable seasons).

-Use of non-toxic ammunition is strongly encouraged to limit the dangerous environmental effects of lead.
+Please use non-toxic ammunition to limit the dangerous environmental effects of lead.

 Erstad Prairie:

-As part of an agreement with the Wisconsin DNR, hunting is permitted on this property.
+As part of an agreement with the Wisconsin DNR, hunting and trapping is permitted on this property.
+Hunting dogs are permitted during applicable seasons.

-Use of non-toxic ammunition is strongly encouraged to limit the dangerous environmental effects of lead.
+Please use non-toxic ammunition to limit the dangerous environmental effects of lead.

-Fair Meadows, Faville Grove, Goose Pond: hunting at these properties may occur on an as-needed basis to manage deer populations, preventing damage to habitats.
-Sanctuary managers may grant permission on a case-by-case basis to volunteers who assist with sanctuary management projects throughout the year.
+Fair Meadows, Faville Grove, Goose Pond: hunting at these properties may occur as needed to manage deer populations and prevent damage to habitats.
+Sanctuary managers may grant permission on a case-by-case basis, often to volunteers who assist with sanctuary management projects throughout the year.
 Only non-toxic ammunition may be used.

 Access restrictions and limitations for SoWBA lands